Batur24/language-log/phrase.md

  + colloquial expression
  > I feel like I probably use too many colloquial expressions, so I hope my writing wasn't terribly confusing.

+ + keep up the good work
+ > He was told to keep up the good work.